farzana-zaki/Gemini-Explorer/README.md

   ![Task2](https://github.com/farzana-zaki/Gemini-Explorer/assets/126524003/6a105430-9add-49ab-a342-ff1e778c11d1)

-### Task 3: ☁️ Setting up Google Gemini
+### Task 3: ☁️ Setting up Google Gemini (Windows)
 🚀 Dive into generative models effortlessly!
 Import necessary libraries like Vertexai and Streamlit, then set up your project, initialize the model, and troubleshoot potential issues.

 #### Steps:
 To create a virtual environment, download the required libraries, and run a Python script in VS Code, you can follow these steps:

-##### Step 1: Create a Virtual Environment
+##### Step 1: Open a folder named “Gemini_Explorer” on your computer.
-- Open VS Code and navigate to the integrated terminal.
-- Use the terminal to create a virtual environment by running the following command: python -m venv myenv
-- Replace myenv with the name you want to give to your virtual environment.
-##### Step 2: Activate the Virtual Environment
+##### Step 2: Create a txt file named requirements.txt and write the following things inside the txt file:
-- After creating the virtual environment, activate it by running the activation command specific to your operating system:
-For Windows: .\myenv\Scripts\activate
-For macOS and Linux: source myenv/bin/activate
-##### Step 3: Install Required Libraries
-Once the virtual environment is activated, install the required libraries using the pip command: pip install streamlit pip install vertexai pip install google-cloud-aiplatform
-##### Step 4: Write and Run the Python Script
+	streamlit
+	google-cloud-aiplatform
+	vertexai
+##### Step 3: Open VS code>new python file>write necessary python codes and save it as gemini-explorer.py
 - Write your Python script in VS Code.
 Use the project name (that was created on the GCP platform, Task-1) in the project; for example, my project name was Gemini-explorer-423520, so I used project = "Gemini-explorer-423520".
 This helps avoid encountering a 403 permission denied error.
-Ensure that the correct interpreter is selected for your created virtual environment.
+- Ensure that the correct interpreter is selected for your created virtual environment.
 You can do this by clicking on the interpreter version displayed in the bottom-left corner of the VS Code window and selecting the interpreter associated with your virtual environment (shift+ctrl+P and then selecting the Python version installed on your local machine).

-Run your Python script by clicking the "Run Python File in Terminal" button at the top-right corner of the script editor.
-##### Step 5: Verify Execution
+##### Step 4: To run the code, use the VS terminal and follow the following steps:
+- Use cd c:\Folder_name to navigate to the “Gemini_Explorer folder”
+- Create a virtual environment (“env”) sub-folder inside the “Gemini_Explorer” folder by writing the following in the VS code terminal: python -m venv env
+- After creating the virtual environment, activate the virtual environment (env) by writing the following in the VS code terminal:
+                    - For windows:	env\Scripts\activate
+                    - For macOS and Linux: source myenv/bin/activate

+- Once the virtual environment is activated, install the required libraries from the requirements.txt by writing the following in the VS code terminal: pip install -r requirements.txt
+- Download Google Cloud SDK inside the “Gemini_Explorer” folder and authenticate the Google Cloud by writing the following in the VS code terminal:
+	                                   Gcloud auth application-default login and select your email and allow Google to authenticate the Google cloud.
-- After clicking the "Run" button, your Python script's output should appear in the terminal within VS Code.
+- Run the Python code by writing the following in the VS code terminal:
-- (myenv) PS C:\Users\frzsu\OneDrive\Desktop\Radical_ai\Gemini_Explorer\myenv> .\explorer.py
+                    .\gemini-explorer.py

 Following these steps, you can create a virtual environment, download the required libraries, and run a Python script in VS Code.

 ![Task3](https://github.com/farzana-zaki/Gemini-Explorer/assets/126524003/9c7bac5f-3cc4-4d93-b322-80c68acea976)